David Makes Man Season 2 Premiere Recap: Adulting, Crying and Letting Go - News Break

 David Makes Man Season 2 Premiere Recap: Adulting, Crying and Letting Go

-Stay ready so you don’t have to get ready.
+Stay ready?
+You don’t have to get ready.
 That’s the been the credo for David Makes Man‘s titular character since childhood.
 But now that David is a man, the burden of staying ready and preparing for the worst has taken its toll.
 And that’s what fans learned when the beloved OWN drama returned for Season 2 on Tuesday with an opening installment titled “Barrel of Oranges.”
-Adult David works in strategic marketing and attempts to woo a client who is interested in buying and redeveloping the housing projects where David grew up.www.imdb.com
+Adult David works in strategic marketing and attempts to woo a client who is interested in buying and redeveloping the housing projects where David grew up.tvline.com